PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 greeting.pop(6)
 ```

-Once again, the mutation occurs in place and can be seen looking at:
+This mutable method occurs in place, to view the changes use:

 ```
 greeting